jpzimmerman/BarNone.Backend/README.md

 # Authentication/Authorization

-Authentication and authorization support are planned features, and will support Auth0 authentication for an app-user and an admin.
-Authentication and authorization will be implemented through the use of an API gateway (currently planned to be hosted in AWS), and through decorators on the controllers and endpoints in code.
+API supports cookie authentication, as well as Google OAuth authentication for an app-user and an admin.
+Auth0 tokens will be provided through the use of an API gateway (currently planned to be hosted in AWS), and will provide for an admin and app-user context.

 # Testing